samiemostafavi/data-driven-dvp-prediction/README.md

 ```bash
 pip install .
 ```
-Note that the package only supports tensorflow versions between 1.4 and 1.7, and MATLAB r2020b.
+Note that the package only supports tensorflow version 1.7 and MATLAB r2020b.

 ## Paper
 This repository contains the implementation of the paper [here](https://arxiv.org/abs/1903.00954).